kaufmanno/GSDMA/docs/source/auto_examples/index.rst

 ================

 .. nbgallery::
-    :caption: This is a thumbnail gallery:
+    :caption: This is a thumbnail gallery made with nbsphinx and sphinx-gallery styles:
     :name: rst-gallery
     :glob:
     :reversed: